Doctors and Staff

 Eric, Kennel Manager

 Eric has been keeping our boarders safe and comfortable since August 2014.
 He has had a lifetime of experience caring for his own dogs and cats, so he fits well in the clinic.
 After graduating high school, Eric studied commercial art for 2 years at Milwaukee Area Technical College, then his love for animals drew him to the position here at CVC.
-He spends a great deal of time ensuring the clinic is as clean as possible for the staff, animals and clients, but also takes time to make sure all boarders and in-house patients are well cared for.
+He spends a great deal of time ensuring the clinic is as clean as possible for patients, clients and staff, but also takes time to make sure all boarders and hospitalized patients are well cared for.
 In his spare time, he enjoys hiking, reading, following Wisconsin football/baseball teams, and camping with his family.